SEND Information Report 2023-2024

 Our staff receive regular training and updates on SEND, and all of our teachers hold Qualified Teaching Status.

-The Assistant Headteacher / SENDCo has an MA in Education and the National Award for SEND Coordination.
+The Assistant Headteacher / SENDCo has an MA in Education, the National Award for SEND Coordination, and the Certificate in Educational Testing, certified by the British Psychological Society.

 We aim to ensure that all staff working with learners who have SEND possess a working knowledge of the difficulty to help them in supporting access to the curriculum.